 Under the direction of the Residence Life Coordinator, Dons are upper-year students who support each residence building.
 These Residence Staff will get to know you and the other students living on your floor.
 Together, they’ll help everyone build a positive living environment.
 They’ll help you meet others, answer questions, host events, assist you with problems and uphold residence policies as well as your Residence Contract.

 Residence Life Coordinators have extensive residence life experience and training.
 All Residence Life Coordinators are full-time employees of the University who live and work in the residences.
 They’re responsible for promoting an atmosphere of academic achievement and community and enhancing student learning outside of the classroom.
 They oversee the Dons and Community Leaders in your building.

 Miranda Hueston and Sarah O'Dwyer

 Residents' Councils develop and maintain self-government while providing programming to build a positive community.
 They represent residents’ needs and interests by providing input on residence issues and acting as a liaison with other student councils.
 In the fall, each Council will host elections for floor representatives or junior commissioners, which is a great way to get involved in your building community.

-The CDL helps provide support and community building activities to Platt’s Lane Estates and University Apartments.
+The Community Development Coordinator helps provide support and community building activities to Platt’s Lane Estates and University Apartments.
 They organize programs designed to support undergraduate, graduate and international students as well as their families who are living in our community.
-The CDL helps provide regular updates from administration.
-The CDL also organizes the Platt’s Lane Estates Tenant’s Council which is designed to advocate on behalf of the students living in the community and plan events that meet the needs of all residents.
+The CDC helps provide regular updates from administration.
+The CDC also organizes the Platt’s Lane Estates Tenant’s Council which is designed to advocate on behalf of the students living in the community and plan events that meet the needs of all residents.